maplibre/maplibre-native/docs/mdbook/src/android/geojson-guide.md

 # Introduction

-This guide will teach you how to use [`GeoJsonDataSource`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.style.sources/-geo-json-source/index.html") by deep diving into [`GeoJson`]("https://geojson.org/") file format.
+This guide will teach you how to use [`GeoJsonSource`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.style.sources/-geo-json-source/index.html") by deep diving into [`GeoJSON`]("https://geojson.org/") file format.

-You will start with fundamentals of how map renders data under the hood and why [`JSON`]("https://en.wikipedia.org/wiki/JSON") format is preferred in storing geospatial data
+You will start with fundamentals of how map renders data under the hood and why [JSON]("https://en.wikipedia.org/wiki/JSON") format is preferred in storing geospatial data

 # Goals
 After finishing  this documentation you should be able to

-1. understand how [`Style`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.maps/-style/index.html?query=open%20class%20Style"), [`Layer`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.style.layers/-layer/index.html?query=abstract%20class%20Layer"), and [`DataSource`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.style.sources/-source/index.html?query=abstract%20class%20Source") interact with each other
+1. understand how [`Style`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.maps/-style/index.html?query=open%20class%20Style"), [`Layer`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.style.layers/-layer/index.html?query=abstract%20class%20Layer"), and [`Data source`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.style.sources/-source/index.html?query=abstract%20class%20Source") interact with each other
-2. describe `JSON` files
+2. describe JSON files
-3. explore building blocks of `GeoJson` data
+3. explore building blocks of `GeoJSON` data
-4. use `GeoJson` files in constructing [`GeoJsonDataSources`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.style.sources/-source/index.html?query=abstract%20class%20Source")
+4. use `GeoJSON` files in constructing [`GeoJsonSource`]("https://maplibre.org/maplibre-native/android/api/-map-libre%20-native%20-android/org.maplibre.android.style.sources/-source/index.html?query=abstract%20class%20Source")s
 5. update data at runtime

-### 1. Styles, Layers, and DataSources
+### 1. Styles, Layers, and Data source
 - `Style ` defines the visual representation of the map such as colors and appearance.

 - `Layer` controls how data should be presented to the user

-- `Datasource`  holds actual data and provides layers with it
+- `Data source`  holds actual data and provides layers with it

-Styles consist of collections of layers and datasources.
-Layers reference datasources.
-Hence they require unique source ID when they are constructed
+Styles consist of collections of layers and data source.
+Layers reference data source.
+Hence they require a unique source ID when they are constructed

-It would be meaningless if we don't have any data to show so we need know supplying data with datasources.
+It would be meaningless if we don't have any data to show so we need know supplying data with data source.

-Firstly, we need to understand how to store data and passing them into datasources and therefore `JSON` comes into play in the next session.
+Firstly, we need to understand how to store data and passing them into data source and therefore JSON comes into play in the next session.

 ### 2. JSON
-`JSON` stands for JavaScript Object Notation.
+JSON stands for JavaScript Object Notation.
 It is a key-value pair text format for storing and retrieving data between client and server.

 It is popular because it is human readable and easy to parse into objects.

 JSON content is treated as string and it makes easy to transmit data across clients.
 JSON file is saved in .json extension

-A sample json file:
+A sample JSON file:
 ```json
 {
   "name": "John Doe",